stuartpullinger/icat_install/icat_install_tutorial/02Prerequisites.md

 default_storage_engine = InnoDB
 ```

 Start the MySQL database then run `mysql-secure-installation` to make it more secure.
+(On some systems - Scientific Linux 6, for example - the command is `mysql_secure_installation`.
+Note the underscores in place of dashes).
 Enter the details when prompted.
 In this tutorial, we assume the database root user has the password 'pw'.

 ```Shell
 service mysqld start